Choosing a Horseback Riding Style:

-Western riders will learn how to hold the reins with one hand, called neck reining
+Western riders will learn how to neck rein

 .
-As you progress you will learn to cue and control your horse for different speeds within each gait, and other skills you’ll need to participate in various disciplines.
-If you plan to compete, you’ll need to learn to braid or band a mane, pull a tail, and other grooming details depending on what you are competing in.
+There are many different skills you will need to learn if you plan to compete.
+You'll need to learn to braid or band a mane, pull a tail, and other grooming details depending on what you are competing in.

 English and Western Disciplines:

-After learning the basics of either style there is a wide range of sports you can try.
-Here are just a few:
+After learning the basics of either style, there are many sports you can try.
+These are just a few:

 - Team penning

 - Pleasure and Equitation Classes